 3- All the collections have almost the same wording.
 In one collection we have some important additional words.
 We will allude to that in a while.

-5- Following chart gives the route through which the narration is recorded in various collections;
+5- The following chart gives the route through which the narration is recorded in various collections;

 6- Now there are quite interesting observations to be made here;

 a- From Ubayy (RA) only one person, Zirr is reporting this narration.
-This fact itself makes the case doubdtful.
+This fact itself makes the case doubtful.

 b- From Zirr, two people narrate this.
 One is Aasim b.
 Bahdala [Abi al-Najud] and other is Yazid b.
 Abi Ziyad.

-7- From them onwards there are multiple narrators but the point to note here is that scholars who has termed the narration as weak have criticized these two narrators.
+7- From then onwards there are multiple narrators but the point to note here is that scholars who have termed the narration as weak have criticized these two narrators.

-a- See the classification of Musnad Ahmad by Shaykh Shu’aib Arna’ut accompained by Aadil Murshid and Sa’id al-Ham, Al-Resalah publishers Beirut, 1999 vol. 35 p.134
+a- See the classification of Musnad Ahmad by Shaykh Shu’aib Arna’ut accompanied by Aadil Murshid and Sa’id al-Ham, Al-Resalah publishers Beirut, 1999 vol. 35 p.134

 About the narration through Yazid bin Abi Ziyad they say;